 What to Expect If a Judgment Is Stayed

-Why the Defendant May Request a Stay
+What Does Stayed Mean In Court and Why The Defendant May Request a Stay

-One reason the defendant may want to stay judgment is the argument that irreparable harm would otherwise occur.
-The defendant must show he or she would lose the benefits of appeal if a stay isn’t first ordered.
-For example, consider a judgment in favor of the plaintiff ordering the sale of real property.
-If the sale is allowed to proceed, there may be no way to reverse the transaction later.
-From the defendant’s view, therefore, the judgment would cause irreparable harm unless stayed.
+Example: Consider a judgment in favor of the plaintiff ordering the sale of real property.
+If the sale proceeds, there may be no way to reverse the transaction later.
+From the defendant’s perspective, the judgment would cause irreparable harm unless stayed.

 When a Defendant Must Ask for a Stay (Or Not)

 Some trial court decisions are automatically stayed upon filing the appeal.
 For instance, in California, declaratory judgments are often stayed automatically.
-These decisions don’t require a payment of money or exchange of land between parties.
-A defendant would therefore need to take no additional action other than moving forward with the appeal.
+These decisions don’t require payment of money or exchange of land between parties.

 But for those judgments not automatically stayed, the defendant will have to ask for one.
-And in those cases, the defendant must usually take additional steps.
+In those cases, the defendant must usually take additional steps.
 If you’re the plaintiff, you should understand what the defendant must do (or not) in your type of case.
-Here are a few basic guidelines:

 • Collateral issues